OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 Uniform hardware and tight hardware/software integration create another security advantage.
 Every iOS device offers security features, such as secure boot, hardware-backed Keychain, and file system encryption (referred as data protection in iOS). iOS updates are usually quickly rolled out to a large percentage of users, decreasing the need to support older, unprotected iOS versions.

 In spite of the numerous strengths of iOS, iOS app developers still need to worry about security.
 Data protection, Keychain, Touch ID/Face ID authentication, and network security still leave a large margin for errors.
-In the following chapters, we describe iOS security architecture, explain a basic security testing methodology, and provide reverse engineering How Tos.
+In the following chapters, we describe iOS security architecture, explain a basic security testing methodology, and provide reverse engineering how-tos.

 ### iOS Security Architecture